Established interdisciplinary degree programs

 - and finally, recommending to the department of registration that the doctoral degree be awarded.

 When the thesis is complete, it must be submitted to the student’s department of registration for acceptance.
-A single degree will be conferred by the student’s department of registration, with a degree field specific to the approved program (see example below).
-This specific thesis field should be included in the student’s proposal and approved by all thesis committee members.
+A single degree will be conferred by the student’s department of registration, with a degree field specific to the student’s approved program of study (see example below).

 Example wording for a diploma awarded for interdisciplinary doctoral study to a student in Civil and Environmental Engineering who completed a dissertation spanning the fields of civil and environmental engineering and earth, atmospheric, and planetary science: